 Flower lovers will enjoy whiling away a few hours at the Fitzroy Gardens Conservatory.
 This stunning Melbourne tourist attraction is housed in a building in the style of a Spanish mission.

 With five displays each year, the space is filled with the sight – and smell – of stunning flowers meticulously cared for and displayed.
-In the autumn months this year, you’ll be able to see two different displays: Tuberous Begonia / Gloxinia (March and April) and Tropical / Poinsettia (May).
+In the autumn months this year, you’ll be able to see two different displays: Tuberous Begonia / Gloxinia (March and April) and Tropical / Poinsettia (April and May).
 I don’t have a green thumb, so I had to look these flowers up online and they are all so colourful and bright!

 The Conservatory is open daily from 9am to 5pm.
-There will be one closure in autumn in Melbourne as the display is changed from 3-7 April.
+There will be one closure in autumn in Melbourne as the display is changed from 18-22 March.

 5. Enjoy family fun at Moomba